apache/royale-docs/component-sets/jewel/jewel-radiobutton.md

 ## Overview

-The Jewel RadioButton control lets the user make a single choice within a set of mutually exclusive choices.
-A RadioButton consists of a circle and, typically, text that clearly communicates a condition that will be set when the user clicks or touches it.
+The Jewel RadioButton control lets the user choose one of a set of options.
+Fpr each option there is a selectable circle and text that describes the option.
 Radio buttons always appear in groups of two or more with the same `groupName` property.
-While they can be individually selected, can only be deselected by selecting a different RadioButton in the same group (which deselects the rest of RadioButton).
+When you select one radio button, any other button you may have previously selected in the group becomes deselected.

 ## Example of use